All Episodes

 Einstein said that time is like a river that meanders and speeds up and slows down.

-The new wrinkle in all this that's caused a flurry of papers in Physical Review Magazine is that the river of time, Old Man River, may actually have whirlpools, or actually may fork into two separate rivers.
+The new wrinkle in all this that's caused a flurry of papers in Physical Review magazine is that the river of time, Old Man River, may actually have whirlpools or actually may fork into two separate rivers.

-If Old Man River has a whirlpool, then you're talking about real atoms.
+Now, if Old Man River has a whirlpool, then you're talking about real atoms, real atoms going backwards in time, bumping into other real atoms.

 And there are two ways to resolve the paradoxes of time travel, like when Michael J. Fox meets his teenage mother before he's born, and his teenage mother falls in love with Michael J. Fox.